 B i o g r a p h y

-She is regularly invited to important festivals as a soloist and as a chamber music partner (among which: Schleswig Holstein, Festival des Arcs, Bürgenstock Festival, Australian National Academy for Music, Festival de Pollenca, Festival de Salon, Musiktage Mondsee, Riva del Garda, Hitzacker Festival, Flautissimo, Fukuoka Japan Convention, NFA American Flute Convention, AFE Spanish Flute Convention, Festival de Colmar).
+She is regularly invited to important festivals as a soloist and chamber music partner, among which Schleswig Holstein, Salzburg Festspiel, Cartagena, Festival des Arcs, Bürgenstock Festival, Australian National Academy for Music, Festival de Pollenca, Festival de Salon, Musiktage Mondsee, Festival Berlioz, Riva del Garda, Hitzacker Festival, Flautissimo, Festival de Colmar, Styriarte, Patmos Chamber Music Festival.

-Silvia Careddu was born in Cagliari (Italy).
-She studied at the Conservatoire de Musique et de Danse de Paris, where she graduated with distinction.
-She owes important influences and artistic impulses to her teachers Aurèle Nicolet, Emmanuel Pahud, Florence Souchard, Riccardo Ghiani, Raymond Guiot and Pierre-Yves Artaud.
+Born in Cagliari (Italy), she studied at the Conservatoire de Musique et de Danse de Paris, where she graduated with distinctions.

 She owes important musical influences to A. Nicolet, R. Ghiani, E. Pahud, R. Guiot, F. Souchard.